alex-ross/alex-ross.github.io/_posts/2014-09-28-fix-unable-to-start-the-phusion-passenger-watchdog.md

 [Wed Sep 24 18:21:20 2014] [error] *** Passenger could not be initialized because of this error: Unable to start the Phusion Passenger watchdog (/usr/local/lib/ruby/gems/2.1.0/gems/passenger-4.0.52/buildout/agents/PassengerWatchdog): Permission denied (errno=13)
 ```

-I did get this error while configurated a new server with CentOS 6.5, Apache and
+I did get this error while configured a new server with CentOS 6.5, Apache and
 Passenger for an Ruby on Rails application.
-If yout setup looks different, then
+If your setup looks different, then
 you may not be able to do exactly like me.
-I did google alot on `Unable
+I did google allot on `Unable
 to start the Phusion Passenger watchdog` and `Permission denied (errno=13)` but
 without success.
 I first thought it had something to do with file permissions
 but it wasn't.
 The real problem here are SELinux security policy.
 We do not want